Orthogonal-Research-Lab/fQXI-Essays/Undecidability, Uncomputability, and Unpredictability/Essay.md

 Is there a connection with the ability to replicate experiments?
 In the case of experiments that are found not to replicate, is there a methodological problem, or is it a matter of not using the proper representation (what are key variables, or what is key mode of inquiry)?

+### Is a paradigm for measurement and computation the answer?
-### A new paradigm: physical cognition
+>>>>> A new paradigm: physical cognition .
 We propose a geometric and relational system for representing such problems.
 A structural approach involves using geometric shapes as an invariant foundation for everything else in a system.
+Given this discussion, we might ask why

 ### References
 [1]